 3) Now that we have the graphics card model information, launch a web browser and go to the Advanced Driver search page here: https://www.nvidia.com/Download/Find.aspx

-Finally, be sure to select the Nvidia driver that was released prior to your current software build, as this is the driver our engineers would have been testing with during development.
-Nvidia drivers that follow the TriCaster software build date may yield abnormal interactions in the interface.
+Finally, be sure to select the NVIDIA driver that was released prior to your current software build, as this is the driver our engineers would have been testing with during development.
+NVIDIA drivers that are newer than the TriCaster software build may yield abnormal interactions in the interface.

 4) The NVIDIA website should now display a list of the latest driver for the graphics card.
 Click on the most recent driver update to start.